nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 ### Souls Saved

 Below is a list of all the websites that added the fix.
+If this helped you, file an issue [here](https://github.com/nathan-barry/nathan.rs/issues) and I'll add you!

 Website | Date
 --- | ---